aleszuin/docs/raspberrypigateway.md

 After installing the drive will appear on your desktop allowing you to view an equivalent window to the one above.

-The first part to configure it the group and frequency of the rfm12pi.
+The first part to configure is the group and frequency of the rfm12pi.
 The group and frequency set here needs to be the same as used on any sensor nodes.
+For best range performance the frequency should match the RF hardware module.
+**The default network group for all units from the OpenEnergyMonitor shop is 210**

 For the frequency setting: 8 used as shorthand for 868Mhz and 4 for 433Mhz.